File ownership

 Daemon has ownership

 The daemon has ownership of a file if it is not open in an editor on that computer.
-In this case the daemon is allowed to write the changes some other connected daemon makes to a file directly to the disk.
+In this case the daemon will pick up changes done by external tools.

 Editor has ownership